Lala Kent Heartbroken: ‘My Mind Is In A Fog. My Heart Is Broken Into A Million Pieces’

 Lala Kent made headlines last week because of her decision to leave Vanderpump Rules and SUR behind.
-It’s no secret that Lala hasn’t exactly been close with her co-stars for a while and even during last night’s episode, she questioned whether staying on the show was indeed the right decision for her.
-But it sounds like Kent is still very active on Twitter and she’s using her social platform to share her thoughts with her followers.
+It’s no secret that Lala hasn’t exactly been close with her co-stars for a while, and even during last night’s episode, she questioned whether staying on the show was indeed the right decision for her.
+But it sounds like Kent is still very active on Twitter, and she’s using her social platform to share her thoughts with her followers.
 And based on recent tweets, it sounds like Lala is disappointed and saddened by the news that the killer whale Tilikum passed away in Orlando last week.

-According to a new tweet, Lala Kent is now revealing that she’s completely heartbroken over the loss of the famous killer whale, who is responsible for three deaths since he was captivated off the coast of Iceland back in 1983.
+According to a new tweet, Lala Kent is now revealing that she’s completely heartbroken over the loss of the famous killer whale, who is responsible for three deaths since he was captured off the coast of Iceland back in 1983.
 He has been in captivity ever since.
-He started out in Canada at a small theme park called SeaLand of the Pacific, where some experts claim that he went into a psychosis.
+He started out in Canada at a small theme park called SeaLand of the Pacific, where some experts claim that he went into psychosis.
 It was here he killed a trainer for the first time.
-Despite these deaths, people wanted SeaWorld to release him, so he could experience freedom again.
+Despite these deaths, people wanted SeaWorld to release him so he could experience freedom again.

 Breaks my heart to know that he never found happiness and freedom for over 30 years.
 He’s finally free.
 Rip Tilikum. pic.twitter.com/7YdziKfeao